+Jewish Studies.
 Wake Forest University offers several Jewish studies related courses in a number of disciplines, and as part of the interdisciplinary Jewish Studies Minor.

-History,German Studies, English, Political Science and the American Ethnic Studies Departments as well the Humanities Institute.
-Courses are taught in American Jewish Culture, American Jewish Literature, a survey of Jewish history, Ancient Israel and courses on the Middle East.
+Humanities.
+History,German Studies, English, Political Science and the American Ethnic Studies Departments as well the Humanities Institute offer courses in American Jewish Culture, American Jewish Literature, a survey of Jewish history, Ancient Israel and courses on the Middle East.

 Jewish Life Department.
-Staff from the Jewish Life and Chaplains Office offer informal classes on prayer, Torah talks and on Judaism.
+Staff from the Jewish Life and Chaplains Office offer informal classes on prayer, on Torah, and on Judaism.
 Students are encouraged to ask questions and are given opportunities to learn one on one.

 Wake Forest boasts a graduate population of approximately 2,500 students.
 WFU Hillel welcomes all graduate students to our events.